University Medal recipients

 - Australian Maritime College 1

 - The Executive of Academic Senate, acting on behalf of Academic Senate and the Teaching and Learning Committee shall report to Academic Senate the recipients of University Medals.
-The Executive is comprised of the Chair and Deputy Chair of Academic Senate, and the Pro Vice-Chancellor (Learning and Teaching).
+The Executive is comprised of the Chair and Deputy Chair of Academic Senate, and the Chair of University Learning and Teaching Committee.
 The Executive Director, Student Operations attends the meeting.